opqdonut/clojure-train-radiator/README.md

 =====

 - make the page prettier
+- make the station configurable
+- show only time table rows for this station
 - only show future events
-- make the station configurable
 - collect statistics of late trains

 Where to go from here?